siyuan-bruce/siyuan-bruce.github.io/homepage.md

 - 2018.12 Obtained the rank 5 / 300+ of the 18th Mathematics Contest in South China University of Technology

 ## 📣 **Invited Talks**
+- "Reinforcement Learning for Continuous Control: A Quantum Normalized Advantage Function Approach", Y. Liu, C. Xu, and **S. Jin**, IEEE Services - International Conference on Quantum Software, Chicago, USA, 2023.
-- "A UTXO-based Sharding Method for Stablecoin," 2022 Fourth International Conference on Blockchain Computing and Applications (BCCA), 2022, San Antonio, TX, USA.
+- "A UTXO-based Sharding Method for Stablecoin", **S. Jin**, B. Xu, P. Intallura, and Y. Xia, IEEE International Conference on Blockchain Computing and Applications, San Antonio, USA, 2022.
 - "A Central Bank Digital Currency Evaluation and Verification Framework with a Focus on Consensus Algorithms and Operating Architectures", Europe Innovation Cummunity of Practice (HSBC), Online, Sep 2022.

-## 💼 Industry Consulting
-- 2022.09 ~ now: work with HSBC Hong Kong in CBDC & Quantum Finance.

 ## 🛠 **Skills**
 ### Language